 Maintaining a Germ-free Environment in the Medical Setting

-When a person contracts an illness or experiences a wound, it is important to prevent the transfer of those microbes from that patient to other patients or guests and from the patient to physicians, nurses, office and janitorial staff working in the facility.
+When a person contracts an illness or experiences a wound, it is important to prevent the transfer of those microbes from that patient to other patients or guests and from the patient to physicians, nurses, office cleaning and janitorial staff working in the facility.
 Bacteria, viruses and parasites from a patient can be spread to other people and objects within the facility if proper precautions are not followed.
 Recent innovations in medical technology and equipment, such as antimicrobial medical casters, help office and facility managers prevent the transfer of microbes.

 Culturing Patients With Active Infections